Microsoft Copilot $21 now $18/user/month + 1 month free

 Microsoft’s research shows the average Copilot user saves 1.2 hours per week.
 That’s 12 minutes per day — not revolutionary, but it adds up fast across a team.

-“I don’t have my data in the right spots.”
+“I don’t have my data in the right spots for AI or Copilot to work.”

-“Will this actually save time or just create more work?”
+“Will Copilot actually save time or just create more work?”

 Fair question.
 That’s why you start with 5-10 people who are drowning in email and meetings.
 Pilot for 60 days.
 If it’s not saving them time, you’ll know fast.